-Reginald F. Lewis Museum, View from Entrance The stairs lead up to Exhibit spaces; the Gift Shop has its prime location.
+Reginald F. Lewis Museum, View from Entrance

+The stairs lead up to Exhibit spaces; the Gift Shop has its

+prime location.
+Photograph by Carl Caruso

 Reginald F. Lewis Museum, Orientation Lobby A dynamic, multipurpose space.
+Photograph by Carl Caruso

 Once inside, both visitor and museum staff benefit from a clarity which is more characteristic of commercial buildings than of museums.